Hannibal Sehested (governor): The final years

 In April 1660, he obtained permission from Frederick III to come to Copenhagen and was finally instructed by him to negotiate with the Swedes.
 The Treaty of Copenhagen, which saved the honour of Denmark-Norway and brought her repose, was very largely Sehested's work.
-He was one of the willing abettors of Frederick III during the emergencyof 1660, when he re-entered the Danish service as lord treasurer and councilor of state.
+He was one of the willing abettors of Frederick III during the emergency of 1660, when he re-entered the Danish-Norwegian service as lord treasurer and councilor of state.
 Both at home and on his frequent foreign missions, he displayed all his old ability.
+Politically, he played a major role in those years within the queen Sophie Amalie's party, which included men like Jacob Petersen.
 He was challenged by new rivals like Kristoffer Gabel and his influence seems to have been somewhat fading during his last years but he remained in office until his death.
 As a diplomat, he in some ways anticipated the views of Peter, count Griffenfeldt, supporting the policy of friendship with Sweden and a French alliance.
 He died suddenly in Paris, where he was conducting important negotiations.
 His political testament is perhaps the best testimony to his liberal and statesmanlike views.